SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

-SPAWN assumes that only certain parse states can be followed by null elements; this assumption ensures that the parser does not try to insert null elements after every token, which would result in an exponential increase in the search space because every null token could be followed by other null tokens.
-When the current parse state can be followed by a null element, there is uncertainty about the next parsing decision.
-Consider the following sentence, which is not related to relative clauses or part of our experimental setup, but illustrates the uncertainty in a theory-independent way.
+Null or covert elements in sentences add additional uncertainty to the parsing process.
+To illustrate this, let us consider an example that is unrelated to our experimental setup, but illustrates the uncertainty in a theory-independent way.
+Given a prefix ``The cat examined the doctor and the doctor ...'' consider the following continuations; * indicates the continuation is ungrammatical.

-\ex.
-The cat examined the doctor and the doctor \textbf{examined} the cat.
-This sentence is grammatical with or without the bolded red word.
-Therefore, after parsing the prefix ``The cat examined the doctor and the doctor'', the parser has to predict whether the upcoming verb in the sentence is covert or overt.
-If it expects the next verb to be a covert ``examined'', it should retrieve a null transitive verb category and integrate it with the current parse state before processing the remainder of the sentence.
-On the other hand, if it expects an overt ``examined'', the parser should not retrieve any null elements --- retrieving a null transitive verb would make the sentence ungrammatical when it encounters the overt transitive verb.
+\ex. ... \textbf{examined} the cat. \ex. ... \textbf{NULL\textsubscript{examined}} the cat. \ex. * ... \textbf{NULL\textsubscript{examined}} \textbf{examined} the cat.
+The covert NULL\textsubscript{examined} can only occur if its overt counterpart is absent.
+Therefore, after parsing the prefix, a serial parser has to predict whether the upcoming word in the sentence is covert or overt.
+If it expects the next word to be overt ``examined'', the parser should not retrieve any null elements.
+On the other hand, if it expects the next word to be covert NULL\textsubscript{examined}, it needs to retrieve this category and integrate it with the current parse state before processing the remainder of the sentence.